aravind4799/newsletter_signup_page/README.md

 MAILCHIMP API,
 to reach out to his subscriber

+the developer get access to the credentials of the users who signed up ,using mailchip api

 ##TECH USED:

-Nodejs-EXPRESS , used to build the backend of this application
+Nodejs-EXPRESS(framework) , used to build the backend of this application

-SIMPLE bootstrap Templates with some customisation were used to build the starting page,success page and the failure page.

 website was hosted live in WWW using HEROKU.